-PROTECTING THE HOME
+PROTECTING THE HOME IN NORTHBOROUGH

 Life estates are a simple way for many clients to preserve their homes and a cost effective alternative to trusts.
 Essentially, one grants a piece of real estate to him or herself for life with a future remaining interest in another, usually a family member.
 That remaining interest does not become vested or take effect until the death of the Grantor.